 • work with your claims manager to change your service provider, if you do not feel comfortable raising your concerns or feel your concerns have not been addressed

-• raise serious or ongoing concerns about a provider’s behaviour with your claims manager and with the Australian Community Industry Alliance (ACIA), where the provider is accredited by them.
+• raise serious or ongoing concerns about a provider’s behaviour with your claims manager and with the Australian Community Industry Alliance (ACIA), where the provider is certified by them.

 More information